bueltge/wordpress-basis-theme/readme.md

 * PHP 5.3 (use PHP namespaces)

 ### Composer Usage
+#### What is Composer?
+Composer is a dependency manager for PHP.
+Composer will manage the dependencies you require on a project by project basis.
+This means that Composer will pull in all the required libraries, dependencies and manage them all in one place.
+For a detailed description see [Composer  Site](https://getcomposer.org/).

+#### Installation
 The plugin is available as Composer package and can be installed via Composer:
 ```shell
 composer create-project bueltge/wordpress-basis-theme --no-dev`.